 Zack told him what he saw; down to the two SOLDIERs deaths and the graves he made for them.

-"Ravens," Sephiroth said, crossing his arms and shifting slightly in the uncomfortable chair.
-He looked too tall to be in it.
+"Ravens," Sephiroth said, crossing his arms and shifting slightly in his chair.
 "The Turks have had reports of them before.
 Their accelerated healing makes all but death blows useless, and they are particularly ruthless."

 Zack's expression became unreadable as he stared down Sephiroth.
 "You said they're called Ravens?"